TommyTran732/Linux-Setup-Scripts/README.md

 Please run the scripts as your actual user and not root.
 Provide sudo password when it asks you to.
 Flatpak packages and themes/icons are only installed for your user and not system wide. <br />

-# Notable Features (Fedora Workstation 33)
+# Fedora Workstation 33

 1. Debloat Fedora <br />
-It removes some ~800 useless packages from the default installation.
+The script removes some ~800 useless packages from the default installation.
 A lot of these have Flatpak alternatives and you should be using them for app confinement. <br />

 2. Setup basic privacy and security (Setting umask to 077, closing open ports on firewalld, randomizing mac address, disabling ptrace, install openSnitch as an outbound firewall, ...) <br />
 3. Setup a BTRFS layout compatible with Timeshift.
 Credits to https://mutschler.eu/linux/install-guides/fedora-btrfs/ <br />